msagesser/msagesser.github.io/music_code/index.md

+<br><br><br>
 # Bitumen / Pulsations [Bitumen]
-An audiovisual performance that combines generative digital music with four viola players using an original graphic notation and featuring a braid.live algorithm, by Marcel Zaes
+### An audiovisual performance that combines generative digital music with four viola players using an original graphic notation and featuring a braid.live algorithm, by Marcel Zaes

 **Documentation**